gkw0010/gkw0010.github.io/_pages/about.md

 # 🔥 News
-- *2023.07*: &nbsp;🎉🎉 My first paper as a co-first author "Sim-to-Real Transfer of Soft Robotic Navigation Strategies That Learns from the Virtual Eye-in-Hand Vision" has been published on IEEE TII!
+- *2023.07*: &nbsp;🎉🎉 My first paper as a co-first author "Sim-to-Real Transfer of Soft Robotic Navigation Strategies That Learns from the Virtual Eye-in-Hand Vision" has been published on **IEEE Transactions on Industrial Informatics**!
-- *2023.07*: &nbsp;🎉🎉 Our work "Sim-to-Real Segmentation in Robot-assisted Transoral Tracheal Intubation" win the Best Poster Award at ICRA 2023 Workshop!
+- *2023.07*: &nbsp;🎉🎉 Our work "Sim-to-Real Segmentation in Robot-assisted Transoral Tracheal Intubation" win the **Best Poster Award** at ICRA 2023 Workshop!
-- *2023.07*: &nbsp;🎉🎉 Our work "Domain Adaptive Sim-to-Real Segmentation of Oropharyngeal Organs" has been published on MBEC！
+- *2023.07*: &nbsp;🎉🎉 Our work "Domain Adaptive Sim-to-Real Segmentation of Oropharyngeal Organs" has been published on **MBEC**！

 <!-- # 📝 Ongoing Project